deepakpulikkan/hello-world/README.md

 Hi All,

-This is the readme file for the project
+This is the README file for the project